-The grant application process will include two grant rounds both consisting of preliminary and final application phases.
-Within these application rounds subsequent project areas will be evaluated.
-The total number of project areas will be reduced based on the award areas anticipated to come from the first round.
+The grant application process will include two grant periods.
+Within these application periods subsequent project areas will be evaluated.
+The total number of project areas will be reduced based on the award areas anticipated to come from the first period.

-The estimated timeline for a two-round approach will progress as follows:
+The estimated timeline for a two-period approach will progress as follows:

-- BEAD Challenge Process 90 Days (upon approval of Initial Proposal Volume I)
+- 1. BEAD Challenge Process: 90 Days (upon approval of Initial Proposal Volume I)

 - Assumes that the challenge process occurs after the approval of the PBDA Initial Proposal Volume II.

+- 2. Project areas posted: 10 days prior to opening the application period.

-- 2. Application round one:
+- 3. Application period one:

-- 60 days
+- Applications will be accepted for 60 days.

-- 3. Round one application review:

-- 49 days
+- 4. Application review period one:

+- Once the application period closes, PBDA will review submitted applications for an additional 45 days.

-- 4. Application round two:
+- 5. Application period two:

-- 60 days
+- Applications will be accepted for 60 days.

-- 5. Round two application review:

-- 46 days
+- 6. Application review period two:

+- Once the application period closes, PBDA will review submitted applications for an additional 45 days.

-- 6. Drafting of final proposal:
+- 7. Drafting of final proposal:

 - 60 days